ChrisKlug/web-dev-workshop/labs/lab9/lab9.md

 Now, as the data that comes back from the API is JSON, you need to turn it into a Plain Old C# Object (POCO).
 In this case, a simple `record` called __Product__.

 __Note:__ It will look a lot like the `Product` in the __WebDevWorkshop.Services.Products__ project.
-However, you want to keep a total separation between these 2 projects.
+However, you want to keep a total separation between these two projects.
 So, the SDK project needs its own representation of a product.

 As this is a very simple interface with a single type connected to it, you might as well put it in the same file...